 The Doctor of Philosophy (Ph.D. degree) is offered through the University Graduate School.
 In addition, the School of Nursing offers a Master of Nursing Science (M.S.N. degree).
-The Indiana University School of Nursing also offers dual degree programs with the School of Public and Environmental Affairs (SPEA) Public Health Program and the Center on Philanthropy.
 See the School of Nursing Graduate Program Bulletin.

 Special Departmental Requirements